-The park is home to an abundant wildlife population, including moose, wolves and black bears.
-While many Algonquin visitors see moose, the latter two creatures are less common sights.
-During late August and into the fall, people who try howling for wolves are often rewarded with a mournful response from a nearby pack.
-Smaller mammals like otters, fox, chipmunks, squirrels and raccoons are common sights.
-Over 250 bird species have been recorded in Algonquin Park and everyone’s favorite wilderness bird, the common loon, is found nesting on most lakes.
+The park is home to an abundant wildlife population.
+Many Algonquin visitors see moose and, perhaps, catch a fleeting glimpse of a wolf or black bear.
+During late August and early fall, people who try howling for wolves are often rewarded with a mournful response from a nearby pack.
+Smaller mammals like otters, fox, chipmunks, squirrels and raccoons are often seen.
+Over 250 bird species have been recorded in Algonquin Park and the perennially popular wilderness bird, the common loon, can be found nesting on most lakes.

 If you don’t feel quite ready for venturing into the interior, Algonquin Park’s 12 drive-in campgrounds offer visitors a slightly different camping experience.
 Most of the campgrounds are along the Highway #60 corridor, with easy access to park facilities, day canoe trips, hiking trails and other activities.

 You don’t have to be a canoeist or even a camper to enjoy Algonquin Park.
 Many visitors stay at lodges and resorts, both in and outside the park, and enjoy day excursions.
 Canoe and kayak day rentals are available at four Algonquin Outfitters bases in or near the park and bike rentals are available at our Lake of Two Rivers Store.
 The Minnesing Mountain Bike Trail is a great ride for fat-tire fans and the Old Railway Bike Trail offers a more sedate riding experience.
 For those who prefer to hike, three backpacking trail systems and numerous day hiking trails allow travel on foot.
 In the winter, lakes and streams will be frozen but the park is open to explore by ski and snowshoe.